zcrayman/tut-rest/2/README.md

 In the `@Before` annotated `setup()` method, we're setting up Mockito as well as generating a mock Spring MVC environment, including adding JSON message conversion as we'll be expecting JSON back when we ask for the current state of an Order.

+MockMVC is a relatively new part of Spring MVC and gives a method to fully test a Controller, including all of its annotations, routing and URI templates.
+It does this by initialising the MVC Controller classes in a full MVC environment, including the DispatcherServlet and then running assertions against that.
+The only piece missing from this testing puzzle is the web context itself, which we will cover in section 4.

 Finally we can implement a test method that performs an HTTP Request on our controller and asserts that the response from that invocation contains the JSON that was requested.

 	@Test